Skip to main content

 About Cilento and Vallo di Diano

 Cilento, Vallo di Diano and Alburni National Park is one of Italy's largest protected areas, encompassing approximately 181,048 hectares of mountainous terrain, coastline, and cultural landscape in southern Campania.
-Established in 1991 and recognized as a UNESCO World Heritage Site in 1998, the park stretches from the Tyrrhenian coast inland to the Vallo di Diano basin, protecting an extraordinary mosaic of Mediterranean ecosystems alongside some of the most important archaeological sites in southern Italy, including the Greek temples of Paestum and the philosophical school of Elea.
+[1] Established in 1991 and recognized as a UNESCO World Heritage Site in 1998, the park stretches from the Tyrrhenian coast inland to the Vallo di Diano basin, protecting an extraordinary mosaic of Mediterranean ecosystems alongside some of the most important archaeological sites in southern Italy.
+The UNESCO inscription covers the Archeological Sites of Paestum and Velia, and the Certosa di Padula.
+[2] The park also holds UNESCO Global Geopark status for its exceptional geological heritage.

 Wildlife Ecosystems